Talking with our Children About Traumatic Events

 How do we talk with and comfort our children about these situations?
 Following are some guidelines from national experts that may help you communicate with your children about these recent events.

 1. Get a clear picture.
-Don't bring the event up proactively; wait for your children to ask about it.
-When they do, get a clear picture of your child’s understanding by asking your child what he or she understands about the recent events and their meaning.
+For younger children, don't bring the event up proactively; wait for your children to ask about it so as not to incite worry or anxiety in them.
+If they do mention it, get a clear picture of your child’s understanding by asking your child what he or she understands about the recent events and their meaning.
 This will help you gauge your child’s level of understanding and help you decide how much or how little information you want to discuss.
+For older kids and adolescents, initiate a discussion, for example by inquiring if it has been on their mind.

 2. Listen carefully.
 Listen to your children, paying close attention to their emotional signals as well as their words.
 Children may often say one thing but their body language can reveal more than first meets the eye.
 It’s important to listen carefully so you can correct any misperceptions, and paint a clear picture for your child.
 Make sure your child knows she/he can ask questions and be receptive to his/her needs.
 By being active listeners, parents can determine how much stress or worry their child may be experiencing.